-PR-10 Consultation - 91.100, 91.200(b), 91.215(l)
+PR-10 Consultation - 91.100, 91.110, 91.200(b), 91.300(b), 91.215(I) and 91.315(I)

 1. Introduction

 The City of Scranton held a series of meetings and interviews with non-profits, the Scranton Housing Authority, local housing providers, social service agencies, community and economic development organizations, the local Continuum of Care members, and City department representatives.
 An online survey was created for stakeholders and residents to complete which identified needs, gaps in the system, and programmatic goals for the next five years.
 Input from the meetings and surveys were used in the development of specific strategies and priorities for the Five-Year Plan.